 Plus, altering the technique or switching between external and internal stimulation is a good way to prolong the sexual experience and add variety.

-While the clitoris is not completely understood when it comes to sexual function, there is no question that it serves a big purpose when it comes to sexual pleasure.
+While the clitoris is not completely understood when it comes to sexual function, there is no question that it serves a big purpose when it comes to enhancing sexual pleasure.

 Even though the visible clitoris is a small button of sensitive flesh, the entire organ is far more impressive with both internal and external components.